 - supporting DIT in evaluation of e-scooter transport in an inner-rim suburban environment

-- supporting DIT in understanding e-scooter rider behaviour on low speed, low-trafficked residential roads, including provision of data on rider patterns where available
+- supporting DIT in understanding e-scooter rider behaviour on low speed, low-trafficked residential roads, with provision of rider pattern data

 - supporting increased opportunities for economic development and business partnerships.

 The City of Unley's interest in trialling e-scooters was first explored during 2019, but commenced in earnest during 2021.
-You can read about these discussions by accessing any of the following links to Council agendas and minutes, and we will keep this information updated as the current e-scooter trial progresses.
+You can read about these discussions by accessing any of the following links to Council agendas and minutes.
+We will keep this information updated as the current e-scooter trial progresses.

-- Notice of Motion from Councillor S. Dewing re Investigation into feasibility of introducing e-scooters in the City of Unley and Eastern Region Alliance Councils - Council Meeting February 2020 (Item 5.1.2 - page 162)
+- Notice of Motion from Councillor S. Dewing re investigation into feasibility of introducing e-Scooters in Unley and Eastern Region Alliance Councils - Council Meeting February 2020 (Item 5.1.2 - page 162)

-- Investigation into the feasibility of introducing e-scooters in the City of Unley and Eastern Region Alliance Councils - Council Meeting May 2020 (Item 4.2 - page 77)
+- Investigation into feasibility of introducing e-Scooters in City of Unley and Eastern Region Alliance Councils - Council Meeting May 2020 (Item 4.2 - page 77)

 - e-Scooter Trial in the City of Unley - Council Meeting January 2021 (Item 4.2 page 29)